malysoun/europa-dev/README.md

 a case-sensitive partition or sparse bundle for your source, or Python imports will get confused.

+   1. If you've previously built Zenoss and are running it on the host box on which you plan to set up europa-dev, you need to ensure you aren't using Zenoss's custom Python environment.
+Run ``which python``; if it's under
+      $ZENHOME (e.g., /opt/zenoss/bin/python), either remove the modifications that add $ZENHOME/bin to your $PATH or specify system python (e.g., /usr/bin/python) in step 3.
+Consider using a function like ``[zenv][]`` to switch between Zenoss and system Python environments.

-   1. Set up git credentials to avoid being asked for passwords constantly.
+   2. Set up git credentials to avoid being asked for passwords constantly.
 On OS X, run:

         $ git config --global credential.helper osxkeychain